 In addition to the UBE, a passing score on the Multistate Professional Responsibility Examination (MPRE) is also required to become a licensed Maine attorney.
 The MPRE tests an examinee’s knowledge of the ethics rules related to the practice of law.
 According to the NCBE, the purpose of the MPRE is to “measure examinees' knowledge and understanding of established standards related to the professional conduct of lawyers.”

 The MPRE’s questions are largely based on the American Bar Association (ABA) Model Rules of Professional Conduct and the ABA Model Code of Judicial Conduct, but the MPRE also covers relevant court decisions as well as procedural and evidentiary rules.

 The MPRE consists of 60 multiple choice questions—50 scored questions and 10 unscored questions.
 As with the MBE, each question on the MPRE is followed by four possible answer options.
 You’ll have two hours to complete the exam.

 The MPRE is offered three times per year, typically in March, August, and November.
 Be sure to register early—the regular registration fee is $135, but the late registration fee is $220.

 The MPRE is scored on a scale that ranges from 50-100.
 Maine requires a minimum-passing MPRE score of 80.

 Quimbee Bar Review is your best option to prepare for the Maine bar exam.
-Heavy and cumbersome coursebooks are a thing of the past.
-Quimbee Bar Review and Quimbee MBE Review offer everything you need to thrive on the Maine bar exam, and all of the course material is available from your computer.
+Quimbee Bar Review and Quimbee MBE Review offer everything you need to succeed on the Maine bar exam, and all of the course material is available from your computer.

 Maine Bar Practice Tests